Rifdhan/image_data_regeneration_gan/README.md

 # Dejpeg GAN

-Chainer implementation of a GAN for anti-JPEG data recovery.
+Chainer implementation of a GAN for recovery of data lost during JPEG compression.
 Adapted from superresolution model: https://github.com/Hi-king/superresolution_gan